-The grappling in Hong Kong represents a much larger clash between two global models: Western liberal democracy and Chinese authoritarianism.
+The fighting in Hong Kong represents a much larger clash between two global models: Western democracy and Chinese authoritarianism.
 And the outcome could determine the world’s direction for the next century.

 Fire and freedom

-But others argue that Hong Kong is small fry when set against a far more significant problem for China’s continuing rise: the country’s stuttering economy.
-When the next global recession comes — and economists think it is coming soon — China’s strategy of relentless expansion will no longer be tenable.
-This, more than Hong Kong, will determine the future of China.
+But others argue that Hong Kong is small fry when set against a far more significant problem for China’s continuing rise: the country’s economy.
+When the next global recession comes — and economists think it is coming soon — China’s strategy of relentless expansion will no longer be possible.

 - Should everyone care about what is happening in Hong Kong?

 - What is “freedom”?
 Write your own definition.

 “Our greatest glory is not in never falling, but in rising every time we fall.”Confucius (551-479 BC), Chinese philosopher